 It's the one to whom this poem I gave.

 He runs on hard work and merit of his very own, Sensitive inside, though from outside he's a stone.
 Though already untainted and exemplary like a sage, Still he humbly searches for his own faults to change.

-Intent in the right direction and intelligence beyond compare, he’s sure to fly.
+a goalsfar up in the sky; Intentin the right direction and intelligence beyond compare, he's sure to fly.